Collaboration Is Key for Farmers and Landowners

 To better understand the relationship between farmers and NOLs, The Nature Conservancy and Purdue University are conducting a multi-year research and trial program to understand the challenges and opportunities faced by both parties when it comes to adopting soil health and nutrients practices on rented land in Illinois, Indiana and Iowa.
 Some 3,700 landowners are engaged in the study.
 Read more in an article by Farm Journal.

 The TNC-Purdue study is just part of a suite of work over a 12-month period to better understand non-operating landowners and the barriers they and their farmers face in aligning management objectives, as well as potential opportunities to improve soil health outcomes on rented farmland.
-Other research includes a series of state-focused workshops with advisors to NOLs, a demographic and motives survey conducted by American Farmland Trust (AFT), a tax analysis, and a legal analysis of trust ownership.
+Other research includes a workshop series of NOL advisors and farmland stakeholders, and surveys conducted by American Farmland Trust (AFT).

 Based on this body of research, it is clear there is a lot of opportunity to bring soil health more squarely into conversations between NOLs and farmers.
 NOLs trust their farmers, have longstanding relationships, and can help support farmers in using conservation agricultural practices that can benefit soil health.
 A new report from TNC, “Non-Operating Landowners and Conservation on Rented Farmland,” cites the research led by American Farmland Trust that lays out both the extent of this opportunity and the complexity of increasing conservation practices on rented farmland.